London Crossrail opening date slips again, costs shoot up

-Crossrail CEO Mark Wild says services will begin as "soon as is practically possible in 2021."
-Wild also revealed the railway's total price tag could reach 18.25 billion pounds ($23.4 billion) amid program risks and uncertainties.

-Britain's biggest infrastructure project in decades, the railway is funded by the Department for Transport, and Transport for London.
+"The delay creates huge issues for many businesses that have made investment decisions based on its original opening date of December 2018," she said.

-It had been set for completion by December 2018, but that time-frame had already slipped before Friday's announcement.
+The project has been plagued by delays.
+It had been set for completion by December 2018, but that time-frame had already slipped even before Friday's announcement.

 Project managers said they needed the time to test signaling software; complete the installation of equipment and trial-run the trains.

-The 73-mile (118-kilometer) line will be known as the Elizabeth Line when launched.
+"Crossrail Ltd will need further time to complete software development for the signaling and train systems and the safety approvals process for the railway," Wild said.

+"The trial running phase will begin at the earliest opportunity in 2020; this will be followed by testing of the operational railway to ensure it is safe and reliable."

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.